drhsqlite/fossil-mirror/www/chat.md

 users.
 The /chat-poll page queries the CHAT table and constructs a JSON reply described in the [/chat-poll documentation](/help?cmd=/chat-poll).
-The message text is translated into HTML prior to being converted into JSON so that the text can be safely added to the display using assignment to `innerHTML`.
+The message text is translated into HTML before being converted to JSON so that the text can be safely added to the display using assignment to `innerHTML`.
 Though `innerHTML` assignment is generally considered unsafe, it is only so with untrusted content from untrusted sources.
-The chat content goes through sanitation steps which eliminate any potential security vulnerabilities of assigning that content to `innerHTML`.
+The chat content goes through sanitization steps which eliminate any potential security vulnerabilities of assigning that content to `innerHTML`.